Attorney for Welfare Fraud in St. Petersburg, Florida

 - Purchasing food with food assistance benefits to exchange it for cash or items.

-Penalties for Welfare Fraud in Florida
+What are the Penalties for Welfare Fraud in Florida?

 Public assistance fraud comes with heavy penalties.
 You could face serious consequences including expensive fines and lengthy prison terms.
 It’s highly recommended you gain legal counsel if you’re charged with welfare fraud.